 MSHA: ’All Explosions Are Preventable’

-Posted on behalf of The Bell Law Firm, PLLC on Jan 19, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Jan 19, 2011 in Coal Mining Accidents

 The Mine Safety and Health Administration held a conference call for the media today to discuss the agency's preliminary report on the April 5, 2010 Upper Big Branch coal mine explosion.
 The agency's administrator for coal mine safety and health would not assign fault to the mine's operator, Massey Energy Co., although he did say that MSHA has "always taken the position that all explosions are preventable."